vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 It's best practice for these values to always be the same, for each instance of Sidekiq.
 Again, by default there is only one instance of Sidekiq.

-25 threads may be enough for a deployment of a few hundred active users in an instance, or a larger one under light load, but one user with a popular toot that goes viral could quickly cause the queues to backup and timelines to stop updating with content until the backlog is processed.
+25 threads may be enough for a deployment of a few hundred active users in an instance, or a larger one under light load, but one user with a popular toot that goes viral could quickly cause the queues to back up and timelines to stop updating with content until the backlog is processed.

 Furthermore, when one instance struggles it causes other instances in the federation to be delayed as well, causing "red light" errors and other issues.

 The solution to this could be to add additional threads to your service, but as explained this comes at a cost in additional database connections.
-Postgres has limits based on the size of the deployment, and as explained more below this can be overcome by utilizing pgBouncer as part of the deployment.
+PostgreSQL has limits based on the size of the deployment, and as explained more below this can be overcome by utilizing pgBouncer as part of the deployment.

 The first thought would be to increase the number of threads in your Sidekiq service file from 25 to 50, 100, etc.